Xakkusu/1_project_pilates/README.md

 ### Visual Effects
 Images and more information for these effects are given in the [Features](#feautures) part.
 #### Shadows
-The navbar/header-element has on the movie device as well as on all other screen sizes a box-shadow as it is fixed at the top of the screen while scrolling.
+The navbar/header-element has a box-shadow on the mobile device as well as on all other screen sizes as it is fixed at the top of the screen while scrolling.
 Through this it sets itself apart from the other content, hinders blending with said content and serves as a visual-anchor-point for users.
 The Get Connected Form, the content of the schedule-table, images of trainers and feedback elements all have shadows as well to lift themselves up from the other content.
 #### Navbar Hover Effect
 On larger screens when choosing a menu-section a hover-effect will appear on the topic on which the cursor is "on top off".
 The font-color will turn white while the background will appear in a darker brown color to make it stand out.
 #### Hover over images
-On large screens the feedback text, instead of being under the images of the feedback section it will be shown on top of images while hovering over them.
+On large screens for the feedback text, instead of being under the images of the image, the text will be shown on top of it while hovering over them.
 The font-color will turn white and the background color brown-reddish to make it stand out.
 #### Button
-On the Sign-Form of the get connected page when hovering over the "sign up" button the buttons font-color and background color will switch.
+On the Sign-Up-Form of the get connected page when hovering over the "sign up" button the buttons font-color and background color will switch.
 Thus the font-color will be white and the background color a dark brown.
 The cursor itself will be shown as a cursor when hovering the element.
 This is done to on the one hand make it stand out and on the other signal to the user that it can be clicked.

 ### Final Look
  <details >